(from the CIA World Factbook)

-Ethnic Groups: Sudanese Arab (approximately 70%), Fur, Beja, Nuba, Fallata
+Ethnic groups: unspecified Sudanese Arab (approximately 70%), Fur, Beja, Nuba, Fallata

 Unemployment: 19.6% (2017 est.)

-Sudan lost most of its oil reserves, estimated to be between five and seven billion barrels, after the secession of South Sudan.
+Sudan lost most of its oil reserves, estimated to be between five and seven billion barrels, when South Sudan seceded.

 1955 - Prior to Sudan’s independence, conflict breaks out between Muslim Arabs in the north and Christian/Animist Africans in the south.

 January 1, 1956 - Sudan gains its independence after an agreement between the United Kingdom and Egypt.

 1972 - Seventeen years of civil war end with the signing of the Addis Ababa Agreement between the north and the south.

 1977 - Oil is discovered in southwestern Sudan.
 Civil war in the 1980s and 1990s prevents much exploration or development of the oil deposits.